HLenz42/HLenz42.github.io/README.md

 To test whether the observed globular cluster distribution is the results from overlap of two globular cluster systems or gravitational interaction random globular cluster distributions were generated based on observed distances of globular clusters.
 The figure above shows that the random generated distribution produced a relatively even globular cluster density, while the observed data shows a central concentration.
 A Kolmogorov-Smirnov test confirms a statistically significant (p=1.7 × 10^-4) difference between the distributions, supporting the case for non-random structure and possible interaction.

-![uiKs diagram used to idetifiy globular clusters](/assets/img/histogram.png) *u-Ks histogram reveals a blue-red globular cluster bimodality with more red globular clusters suggesting these galaxies formed though mergers with fewer larger galaxies rather than many smaller galaxies.
+![uiKs diagram used to idetifiy globular clusters](/assets/img/histogram.png)

+*u-Ks histogram reveals a blue-red globular cluster bimodality with more red globular clusters suggesting these galaxies formed though mergers with fewer larger galaxies rather than many smaller galaxies.
 Note that after study of distribution of red and blue globular clusters no meniful pattern was found from either globular cluster type mainly being around either galaxie, it was an even distribution.*

-*Conclusions for my three goals:*
+**Conclusions for my three goals:**
 1. Using a 𝑢𝑖𝐾𝑠  colour–colour diagram, I have identified 139 GC candidates surrounding NGC 7332 and NGC 7339.
-This method combines near-UV (𝑢), optical (𝑖), and near-infrared (𝐾_𝑠) photometry to effectively isolate globular clusters in colour space.
+This method combines near-UV (𝑢), optical (𝑖), and near-infrared (𝐾𝑠) photometry to effectively isolate globular clusters in colour space.
 Although the candidates match expected photometric and structural properties of globular clusters, spectroscopic confirmation is needed to verify their identities and association with their host galaxies.
 2. A Kolmogorov-Smirnov (KS) test comparing the cumulative radial distributions of observed and randomly generated globular cluster positions.
 The resulting p-value (p=1.7×10^(−4)) indicates a statistically significant difference, this rejects the null hypothesis that the observed distribution is random.
 This supports the presence of a non-random spatial structure, which is consistent with gravitational interaction between NGC 7332 and NGC 7339.
 3. The u-Ks colour histogram of the identified globular clusters shows a larger population of red globular clusters indicating that these two galaxies were formed by though mergers with fewer larger galaxies rather than many smaller galaxies.